ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/reporting_issues.md

 ---
-description: How to report security issues in Ibexa DXP?
+description: Learn how to report security issues in Ibexa DXP.
 ---

 # Reporting security issues in Ibexa products